About us

 Our Research Focus

-Our research spans the intersection of statistical theory, machine learning, and large language models.
+Our research integrates statistical principles with deep learning and reinforcement learning to build theoretical foundations for AI models and develop practical AI algorithms.
 We focus on developing reliable methods to ensure robust decision-making, interpretability, and reliable uncertainty quantification in modern AI systems.

 -